inveniosoftware/invenio/docs/developers/git-workflow.rst

 Please name your topical branches sensibly, since their names may appear in the central repo logs in case of non-trivial merges.
-(Please use a dash rather than underscore in topical branch names.)
+(Please use a dash rather than an underscore in topical branch names.)

 W3.
 Working on new-feature-b
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~